 The Retailer’s ERP system sends the electronic PO file to EDIStech via a secure EDI internet connection.
 This is for non-cloud based ERP systems.
 For Cloud based ERP systems, EDIStech retrieves the PO via an API.

 EDIStech’s EDI software translates and validates the data before sending the PO to the Supplier’s ERP system via a secure internet connection or via an API connection.

 Within minutes the sales order system uploads the PO file which is now in the file format that the Supplier’s ERP system accepts.

-The Supplier sends a Purchase Order Response (POR) to EDIStech, who translates this data and sends the file to the Retailer.
+The Supplier sends a Purchase Order Response (POR) to EDIStech, who translates this file and sends the file to the Retailer.
 The POR instantly advises the Retailer on what goods can be supplied.